FangLinHe/FangLinHe.github.io/_posts/2020-12-24-swift-stanford-lecture-1-notes.md

      inadequate entitlements or its profile has not been explicitly trusted by the user.
      ```

-     The solution is, go to your device Settings -> General -> Profiles & Device Management -> under `DEVELOPER APP`, click `Apple Development: your@apple.id` -> Click the blue text `Trust "Apple Development: your@apple.id"` -> Trust -> run it again, you should see the app running successfully.
+     The solution is, go to your device Settings &rarr; General &rarr; Profiles & Device Management &rarr; under `DEVELOPER APP`, click `Apple Development: your@apple.id` &rarr; Click the blue text `Trust "Apple Development: your@apple.id"` &rarr; Trust &rarr; run it again, you should see the app running successfully.

 * SwiftUI preview: click the `ContentView.swift` in project navigator, two windows are shown, the left one is the editor, and **the right one is the preview window**.
-The preview window can be hidden by Editor -> uncheck `canvas` (or option+command+return).
+The preview window can be hidden by Editor &rarr; uncheck `canvas` (or option+command+return).

 ---